 The second area applies to the data we process on behalf of our customers.
 Or, put in another way; the data you hand over to us as your supplier and trusted partner.
 If you do use Azets’ services and technology, you can trust that this data is processed in a GDPR compliant way.

-In order to be really serious about this, we have made sure that Azets Work is GDPR compliant if used in the correct way.
+In order to be really serious about this, we have made sure that CoZone is GDPR compliant if used in the correct way.
 This is our user-friendly, cloud based customer portal.

 These are some of the key features of the portal: